Man Against Machine: Commercial performance

-According to industry sources, the album was originally estimated to sell between 250,000 to 300,000 copies in the US in its first week of release; but the estimate was later reduced to 140,000.
+According to industry sources, the album was originally estimated to sell between 250,000 and 300,000 copies in the US in its first week of release; but the estimate was later reduced to 140,000.
 It was predicted to fall behind Pink Floyd's The Endless River, Foo Fighters' Sonic Highways and Taylor Swift's 1989 on the Billboard 200.

 The album debuted at number four on the Billboard 200 and number one on the US Top Country Albums Chart, selling an initial 130,000 copies, below even the downward-revised prediction.
 On January 9, 2015 the album was certified gold and platinum by the RIAA.
 As of November 2016, it has sold 685,000 copies in the US, making it Brooks's lowest selling studio effort until the following album Gunslinger.

 In Canada, the album debuted at number four on the Canadian Albums Chart, initially selling 8,500 copies.

 According to Brooks via an interview with CMT, he did not plan on following the album's chart performance, believing that "quality music will show success over time, regardless of initial sales numbers."